-The artwork must be hand drawn, sketched, painted on paper or canvas (with allowances for the artwork to be captured digitally via high resolution photography), or created in digital form.
+The artwork must be hand drawn, sketched, painted on paper or canvas, sculpted, made from textiles (with allowances for the artwork to be captured digitally via high resolution photography or film), or created in digital form.

 The size of the artwork must be A3 (297mm x 420mm—portrait or landscape) or larger.

-The artwork must have an underlying theme of Regeneration.
+The artwork must have an underlying theme of Connection to Country.

-Either new or existing artwork that fit the brief are welcome on submission.
+Either new or existing artwork that fit the brief are welcome for submission.

-You must read and accept the terms and conditions below to participate.
+You must read and accept the terms and conditions.

-The submission deadline has now been extended.
-Please submit your artwork by 11.59pm Sunday 16 August 2020.
+The submission deadline has been extended.
+Artwork must be submitted by Sunday 15 August 2021, via the link below.

 IMPORTANT: Artwork by an adult will be disqualified.
 Submitted artwork must be by the artist.